PagerDuty/developer-docs/docs/app-integration-development/06-Events-Integration.md

 ![Screenshot of integration key and endpoint for test events](../../assets/images/test-service-details.png)

 3. Click on Activity to view incidents or check your notifications to see if they look as you expect.

+**Note:**
+* You will need to re create your integration for it to pick up any new transform changes you make.